nfdi4plants/Swate-templates/.github/CONTRIBUTING.md

 ## 📚 Requirements

 The following tools need to be installed to work on the STR service.
-For adding or updating templates installation is not required.
+For adding or updating templates, installation is not required.

 | Tool                | Tested Version | Notes                                                              |
 | ------------------- | -------------- | ------------------------------------------------------------------ |